 Much of this air pollution is a result of burning fossil fuels in both industrial and household processes, as well as from petrol and diesel-powered vehicles.
 These fossil fuel emissions are also a direct cause of climate change, though public perception still fails to connect the two issues.

 The drive towards a low carbon economy will see a significant reduction in emissions across a range of sectors.
-This will not only address the issues of climate change but also improve air quality and deliver a significant benefit for human health.
+The research not only addressed the issues of climate change but also improved air quality and delivered a significant benefit for human health.

-By demonstrating these co-benefits, a compelling case for the importance of reducing emissions can be made – and help to shift public perceptions towards the immediate benefit of taking these steps.
+By demonstrating these co-benefits, a compelling case for the importance of reducing emissions was be made – and helped to shift public perceptions towards the immediate benefit of taking these steps.

-This project is closely aligned to UN Sustainable Development Goal 13 - To improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.
+This project was closely aligned to UN Sustainable Development Goal 13 - To improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.

 Priestley Centre approach

-Recent work in the Institute for Climate and Atmospheric Science has begun to investigate the changes in mortality associated with exposure to air pollution and how this mortality changes under different scenarios.
-Researchers at the Priestley Centre are already working with respiratory clinicians in the Leeds teaching hospitals using their most current mortality indices to examine the health impacts of these changing scenarios.
+Recent work in the Institute for Climate and Atmospheric Science investigated the changes in mortality associated with exposure to air pollution and how this mortality changes under different scenarios.
+Researchers at the Priestley Centre worked with respiratory clinicians in the Leeds teaching hospitals using their most current mortality indices to examine the health impacts of these changing scenarios.

-This project will use next-generation chemistry and climate models to explore the impact of the drive towards net-zero emissions and how this will lead to a parallel reduction in the toxic air pollutants to which the majority of the world’s population is exposed.
+This project used next-generation chemistry and climate models to explore the impact of the drive towards net-zero emissions and how this lead to a parallel reduction in the toxic air pollutants to which the majority of the world’s population is exposed.

 Prospect

-By demonstrating the direct local benefits to human health, which can be brought about by reducing pollutants, the benefit of emissions reductions will be reinforced, and drive a change in perception among the general public.
+By demonstrating the direct local benefits to human health, which can be brought about by reducing pollutants, the benefit of emissions reductions were reinforced, driving a change in perception among the general public.